preshalabs/presha.js/README.md

-# Infera
+# Presha.js
-> Define your app by interfaces.
-Let Infera infer the rest.
+> Presha is no pressure.

-Infera is a TypeScript-based backend framework that turns interfaces into fully functional REST APIs, validation schemas, and database models.
+Presha is a TypeScript-based backend framework that turns interfaces into fully functional REST APIs, validation schemas, and database models.
 It minimizes boilerplate by using interfaces as the single source of truth, enabling fast, scalable, and type-safe API development.

 ## 💻 How to use?

-1. `npm install` infera
+1. `npm install` preshajs
-2. `infera init`               ⟶ generates config + base dirs
+2. `preshajs init`               ⟶ generates config + base dirs
-3. `infera dev`                ⟶ watches for interface changes, hot-generates code
+3. `preshajs dev`                ⟶ watches for interface changes, hot-generates code
 4. define interfaces         ⟶ in `models/`
-5. `infera generate`           ⟶ regenerates API, Zod, DB models
+5. `preshajs generate`           ⟶ regenerates API, Zod, DB models
-6. `infera start`              ⟶ boots up server
+6. `preshajs start`              ⟶ boots up server
 7. access `/api/users`, etc.

 ## ⚡ Performance & Scalability